First Sub-MeV Dark Matter Search with the QROCODILE Experiment Using Superconducting Nanowire Single-Photon Detectors: Constraints and discussion

 \subsection{\thesubsection.~~~#1}

 \refstepcounter{subsection} \ignorespaces{} } [2]{$^{#1}$\textit{#2}\\}

 In this Supplemental Material, we provide further details on the dark matter (DM) scattering rate computations, including directional sensitivity from the geometry of the device, and on the fabrication and data analysis of the detector.
+The numbering of references matches that of the main text.